 Reduce the clutter in your installation - replace up to 12 individual power injectors with one module, and one power supply.

 PoE uses the ethernet cable to provide power to remote devices.
-While this function is included in some PoE switches, our injectors allow you to add
+While this function is included on some ports of PoE switches, our injectors allow you to add

 PoE to any ethernet switch or router - saving significantly.